 Villa Montefiano Italy Wedding

-Tuscany has always been right up there at the top of my list of dream locations to photograph a wedding so I was overjoyed when Eliza got in touch to tell me all about their Tuscan wedding plans and to ask if I would be their photographer.
-Eliza and I worked together many years ago in a digital agency so I was not only looking forward to seeing Tuscany but also catching up with old friends at the wedding.
+Tuscany has always been right up there at the top of my list of dream locations to photograph a wedding.
+I was so overjoyed when Eliza got in touch to tell me all about their Tuscan wedding plans and to ask if I would be their photographer.
+Eliza and I worked together many years ago in a digital agency.
+I was not only looking forward to visiting Tuscany but also catching up with old friends at the wedding.

-We decided to make the most of such a beautiful location with an early morning pre wedding shoot.
-Even though it was early it was still hot but the scenery was amazing with views over Tuscan valleys and the city of Florence in the distance.
+We decided to make the most of such a beautiful location with an early morning pre-wedding shoot.
+Even though it was early, it was still hot.
+The scenery was amazing with views over Tuscan valleys and the city of Florence in the distance.

 I will share more of these in a separate blog but here is a little preview :)

 The day of the wedding dawned, I arrived early at the venue and instantly fell in love with it.
-The elevated location meant that the views were stunning, you could literally see for miles across the Tuscan countryside.
-And it was so quiet and relaxing, the only sounds to be heard were the cicadas and the birds.
+The elevated location meant that the views were stunning; you could see for miles across the Tuscan countryside.
+And it was so quiet and relaxing.
+The only sounds to be heard were the cicadas and the birds.

-The setting for the ceremony was an absolute dream, an olive tree arbour framed the couple and those breath-taking views provided the perfect backdrop.
+The setting for the ceremony was an absolute dream, an olive tree arbour framed the couple, and those breath-taking views provided the perfect backdrop.
 Eliza wore a simple but elegant dress and looked amazing.
-After the ceremony the guests threw confetti of rice and olive leaves.
-As a photographer I love rice confetti, it looks great in the photos but I’m not so sure couples love it quite as much, it always looks a little painful!
+After the ceremony, the guests threw confetti of rice and olive leaves.
+As a photographer, I love rice confetti, it looks great in the photos, but I’m not sure couples love it quite as much, it always seems a little painful!
+Afterwards, everyone sought out a little shade to get a break from the heat.

-Afterwards everyone sought out a little shade to get a break from the heat, the guests enjoyed Italian cocktails while I sought out a shaded area in the grounds for the family portraits and some romantic portraits with Eliza and Ash.
-With all the rustic features, terraces, arched doorways and whitewashed walls it really is a photographer’s dream venue.
-I could have carried on shooting forever but the wedding breakfast wasn’t to be missed with the traditional Italian feast served at a beautifully decorated long table on the terrace.
-After all the delicious food there was the most wonderful traditional Italian cake, Eliza and Ash had to help make it by adding layers.
-It tasted delicious and I still regret not sneaking back for a second piece!
+The guests enjoyed Italian cocktails while I sought out a shaded area in the grounds for the family portraits and some romantic portraits with Eliza and Ash.
+With all the rustic features, terraces, arched doorways and whitewashed walls, it is a photographer’s dream venue.
+I could have carried on shooting forever, but the wedding breakfast wasn’t to be missed with the traditional Italian feast served at a beautifully decorated long table on the terrace.
+After all the delicious food there was the most beautiful traditional Italian cake, Eliza and Ash had to help make it by adding layers.
+It tasted delicious, and I still regret not sneaking back for a second piece!

-The golden hour arrived and the temperatures had dropped slightly so I stole Eliza and Ash and sneaked away for some portraits.
-The golden hour in Italy is not to be missed, the light really is something special, and Eliza and Ash are a dream to photograph.
-There’s a chemistry between them that shines through in the photos and they so relaxed and natural in front of the camera.
+The golden hour arrived, and the temperatures had dropped slightly, so I stole Eliza and Ash and sneaked away for some portraits.
+The golden hour in Italy is not to be missed, the light is something special, and Eliza and Ash are a dream to photograph.
+There’s a chemistry between them that shines through.
+They are so relaxed and natural in front of the camera.